A to Z Guide

 Designator for “credit by examination; CE–G indicates the exam is given at the Germantown Campus; CE–R indicates the exam is given at the Rockville Campus; CE–T indicates the exam is given at the Takoma Park/Silver Spring Campus.

 Center for Teaching and Learning, CTL, the CTL

 centuries, decades, years

 Spell out in lowercase letters.
 Decades may be spelled out or expressed in numerals.
 No apostrophe is needed between the year and the s.
 Use numerals if decades are identified by their century.
 Informally, the full number of a particular year is sometimes abbreviated.
-(Chicago 9.34)
+Note direction of the apostrophe.

-- the nineteenth century; the sixties and seventies
+- the 19th century; the sixties and seventies

 - He received a certificate in technical writing.

-denotes services provided at the College's Center for Early Education (not childcare).
+Denotes services provided at the College’s Center for Early Education (not childcare).
 Also, respite care.

 co-chair (not co-chairperson)